jllado/Country-Ips-Utils/README.md

 Country-Ips-Utils
 =================

-Java utils lib for download and list country ips from a CSV file.
+Java library for download a countries ips list from a CSV file.